How EnviroIQ Stopped Wasting Power

 - Redactions for local absolute paths, serials if desired, account details, private network addresses, and any credentials from agent history.

-Until that bundle exists, the honest reader-facing citation is: measurements are internally reproducible and instrument-backed, but the raw evidence is not yet public.
+Until that bundle exists, the honest reader-facing citation is: the audit report is public and instrument-backed, while the underlying raw JSON/CSV artifact set is not public yet.